VincentPit/Bi_Memit/README.md

 ## 🙏 Acknowledgments

-- Original MEMIT authors for the foundational research
+- Original MEMIT, ROME, and MEND authors for the foundational research
+- Kevin Meng, Arnab Sen Sharma, Alex Andonian, Yonatan Belinkov, and David Bau for the original MEMIT implementation
 - Hugging Face for transformer implementations
 - The open-source community for valuable contributions